jarrarhaider1214/docs/pages/user-guide/components/access-management/access-management.md

 Next step is to create roles that will be later assigned to team members.
 Platform provides some prebuilt roles for Team Leads and Team Players but you can also create custom roles as well.

-First time user registering from the company domain will be assigned Team Lead role.
-All the other users from that domain will be assigned Team Player role by default but you can change the role assigned to the user.
+First time user registering from the company domain will be assigned Super User role.
+All the other users from that domain will be assigned default role but you can change the role assigned to the user.

 To create a new Role:

 1. Go to the **Roles** tab.

-   Prebuilt roles are also listed here - Admin, Team Lead, Team Player.
+   Some of the Prebuilt roles will be listed here - Admin, Team Lead, Team Player.
+You can also create custom roles.
    ![4](imgs\4.jpg)
 2. To create a new role, click **Add Role**.